Presidente Hayes Department: History

 In the colonial period, conflicts between settlers and native tribes resulted in the abandonment of towns and missions including Melodía, Timbó, Naranjajay, and Remolinos.

 Only Fort Borbon, today called Fort Olimpo, survived.
 Founded during the government of Joaquín Alós y Brú, the garrison contained the southern advance of the Portuguese.

 French settlers tried but failed to settle the area, with the exception of Villa Occidental.

 After the Paraguayan War of 1864–1870, U.S. President Rutherford B. Hayes arbitrated a boundary dispute between Argentina and Paraguay and ultimately awarded the territory to Paraguay in 1878.
 In gratitude, Paraguay renamed the department as "Presidente Hayes".

 In 1906, during the political division of Paraguay, the department was divided into two regions, Oriental and Occidental.
 The latter was divided in military headquarters that depended on the War and Marine Ministry.

 Important dates for this department include June 12 (Chaco Peace Day), September 29 (Boquerón Victory Day) and November 12 (Laudo Hayes Firm Day).

 Pozo Colorado was named the capital in 1988.
 However, the capital was changed to Villa Hayes in 1999.

+Environment

+In 2023 and 2024, in the Western Region, most of the fires occurred in the Presidente Hayes Department.
+Reported on the 1st of October 2020, when within 24 hours, there were more than 12,000 fires raging in Paraguay, the Presidente Hayes Department was the department with the highest number of fires in Paraguay, with 8,617 different fires recorded in the last 24 hours, with the city of Villa Hayes concentrating most of them with 6,105 hotspots in the same time period.